Search

 Private Accommodations

-Each student has a private room equipped with a voice-controlled smart TV, mini-fridge, coffee maker, full-sized bed, private bathroom, Wi-Fi, and digital assistants.
+Each student has a private room equipped with a voice-controlled smart TV, mini-fridge, full-sized bed, private bathroom, Wi-Fi, and digital assistants.
 Linens, pillows, and towels are provided.
 On-campus laundry facilities are available for student use in the evening or on the weekend.

 Nursing Staff 24/7